 Localized scleroderma, systemic sclerosis, whole genome sequencing, gene expression studies

-As of November 18, 2019, Dr. Taber reported no relationships with healthcare industry.
+As of March 27, 2023, Dr. Taber reported no relationships with the healthcare industry.